All Posts

 To understand what flattening means, you have to understand how PDFs are built.

-A single PDF might contain: * The base text layer * A form field layer (where you type your name or check boxes) * An annotation layer (where you drew highlights or added sticky notes) * A digital signature layer
+A single PDF might contain: * The base content layer — the text and images that make up the page itself * A form field layer (the AcroForm fields where you type your name or check boxes) * An annotation layer (where you drew highlights, added sticky notes, or stamped a comment) * A digital signature layer (a cryptographic object that authenticates who signed and when)

 Having these separate layers is incredibly useful when you are actively editing or filling out a document.
-However, once the document is finished, leaving those layers separated creates massive problems.
+You want to be able to clear a field, re-check a box, or move a comment.
+However, once the document is finished, leaving those layers live and separated creates real problems—for security, for printing, and for file size.

 What Does "Flattening" Actually Do?

-Flattening a PDF means compressing all of those separate, interactive layers into a single, permanent, static layer.
+Flattening a PDF means merging all of those separate, interactive elements into a single, permanent, static layer.
+Adobe describes field flattening as converting editable fields in a PDF into static content—the interactivity is removed, and what's left is baked into the page.

 Think of it like taking a photograph of a whiteboard.
 Before the photo, you could erase lines, move magnets around, and write new text.
 But once the photo is taken, everything is locked into a single flat image.

-When you flatten a PDF: * Form fields (like text boxes and checkboxes) are permanently burned into the document.
-They can no longer be edited. * Signatures become permanent parts of the page. * Highlights and comments become static text/color blocks. * Interactive elements like drop-down menus vanish, leaving only the currently selected option visible.
+When you flatten a PDF: * Form fields (text boxes, checkboxes, radio buttons) are permanently burned into the document.
+They can no longer be clicked into or edited. * Signatures and stamps become permanent parts of the page rather than removable objects. * Highlights and comments become static color blocks and text instead of editable annotations. * Interactive elements like drop-down menus collapse down to whatever option was selected, with the menu itself gone.

 Why Do You Need to Flatten a PDF?